jfo84/react-smart-context/README.md

 # React Smart Context

 In search of better React state management solutions, I found a hole where the state was long-lived and the actions to manipulate it were simple.
-Redux has significant boilerplate in these use cases, and Context can have rough edges when populating the default value with Component state.
+Redux has significant boilerplate in these use cases, and React 16 Context can have rough edges when populating the default value with Component state.

 So I wrote a simple library called React Smart Context.
 It uses a Context-in-Context paradigm: a root Context manages a map of Contexts, each with a single (smart) Provider.